Code-Institute-Submissions/overlay-test/README.md

 The colours I have used in the design are a mixture of two shades of blue and two shades of pink.
 I have opted not to use red and green as this can be difficult for people that have a colour deficiency to see.
 I used an off-white colour for the text on the dark background in the header and footer to make it stand

 I have used black on white text in the testing area.
 This is because black writing on a white background can cause the worst symptoms of visual stress.
-So, for the purpose of testing for signs of visual stress we want to create an environment where they are most likley to be present.
+So, for the purpose of testing for signs of visual stress we want to create an environment where the symptoms are most likely to be present.

 I have used another shade of pink for the link hovers.

-I got inspiration for my colour pallete from [Coolors](https://coolors.co/palettes/trending)
+I got inspiration for my colour palette from [Coolors](https://coolors.co/palettes/trending)

 #### Typography

 I have chosen to use a font from [Google fonts](https://fonts.google.com/)  I have used Poppin.
 This font is a sans serif font which means it does not have decoration at the end of the letter.
 This can cause issues with readability seen in serif fonts.
-The Poppins font is fun and playful, and offers nice spacing between the letters as standard.
+The Poppins font is fun and playful and offers nice spacing between the letters as standard.

 I have used the default serif font for the test.
 This is to encourage signs and symptoms of visual stress to show when taking the test.

 For the headings I have increased the letter spacing to make it stand out.

-I imported using the the following code at the top of my style.css file:
+I imported using the following code at the top of my style.css file:

         @import url('https://fonts.googleapis.com/css2?family=Poppins:wght@200;300;400;&display=swap');